 Bandar left here, and everybody thought his career was over, including — he did, too.
-And he ended up being named National Security Advisor.
+And he ended up being named national security adviser.
 And lo and behold, in the last three or four months he has emerged as a major player for the United States.
 He’s met with the Israelis.
-What’s happened very simply is the president decided some time in the last three or four months, perhaps earlier, but he’s put it into effect in the last three or four months, he has decided to work with the British, the UK, and the Israelis, and join up — all three of those countries will join up with what we call the moderate Sunni governments — that is, Egypt, Jordan and Saudi Arabia — all very strongly Sunni, and those six countries would work together against the Shia and against Iran collectively.
+What’s happened very simply is the president decided some time in the last three or four months, perhaps earlier, but he’s put it into effect in the last three or four months, he has decided to work with the British, the U.K., and the Israelis, and join up — all three of those countries will join up with what we call the moderate Sunni governments — that is, Egypt, Jordan and Saudi Arabia — all very strongly Sunni, and those six countries would work together against the Shia and against Iran collectively.

 And in Lebanon, for example, there is a longstanding political — it’s been going on for months — so really a political standoff between the Siniora government, the Sunni Siniora government, which supports us and we support, and a coalition headed by Hezbollah, the Shia group that we always call a terrorist group, that was a terrorist group but is now working pretty much in the last six or seven years domestically and politically inside Lebanon with still great capacity.

 We’re also working against the regime of Bashar Assad in Syria.
-He’s not a Sunni, he’s an Alawite, which is also a minority sect that the Sunni world — you know, in the Sunni world, for the Sunni jihadists, if you’re not a Sunni and you don’t support their particular view, political view of the Koran, you’re an infidel, you’re expendable.
+He’s not a Sunni, he’s an Alawite, which is also a minority sect that the Sunni world — you know, in the Sunni world, for the Sunni jihadists, if you’re not a Sunni and you don’t support their particular view, political view of the Qur’an, you’re an infidel, you’re expendable.
 And as an Alawite, Bashar Assad is, too.
 And also, of course, everybody has also targeted Iran.
 So there’s been — the article is called "The Redirection."
 That’s what they call it in the White House.
 There’s been a sort of a massive shift of attention away from Iraq towards Iran, towards stopping Hezbollah in Lebanon and towards doing something about Assad.

 AMY GOODMAN: So who is getting the money in Lebanon right now?

 SEYMOUR HERSH: Well, it’s money that’s flowing in, covert money.
 A lot of it came when — all of this started in Lebanon after the assassination of Rafik Hariri, whose assassination took place, I think, two years ago this month in February of '05.
 Immediately, we, the United States and our allies, blamed Syria.
 There's no empirical evidence Syria did it.
 That seems to be the prevailing view, but there’s just no evidence.
 There’s an awful lot of political assassinations in Lebanon.
-There’s twenty or so in the last ten years.
+There’s 20 or so in the last 10 years.
 It’s just that’s one aspect.
 And what happened is the Sunni government there became our big ally, and we did everything we could to support it.
 We flooded — if somebody — I think we called it the Cedar Revolution.
 And it was a sense of — the Sunni government in opposition to Nasrallah, who we view as a major terrorist threat.